hmito/esj72web/web/regist_session.md

 - Only members of the Ecological Society of Japan are eligible to present at Symposia and Workshops, with the exception of invited symposium speakers.
 	- Non-members are requested to apply for membership by 31st Oct.
 2024 23:59 (JST) and pay the conference fee by 21st Feb.
 2025 23:59 (JST), by referring to [this page](regist_information#procedure-for-new-membership-to-the-ecological-society-of-japan).
 - When applying for the session, please provide the following information to the organizer.
-Please note that these informations cannot be changed after the deadline.
+Please note that these information cannot be changed after the deadline.
-	- Title (both in Japanese and English, maximum 40 characters for Japanese/150 characters for English)
+	- Title (both in Japanese and English, maximum 150 characters)
     - Name and affiliation of speakers/co-presenters (both in Japanese and English)
 	- Membership number of speakers (login ID for invited speakers)
-- Please submit your abstract (meximum 800 chacaters in Japanese or 400 words in English) through the conference application site by 21st Feb.
+- Please submit your abstract (maximum 400 words) through the conference application site by 21st Feb.
 2025 23:59 (JST).
 Also, please let the organizer know whether or not your presentation is available for on-demand streaming.
 - Please complete the [conference registration procedures](regist_information#resistrations) and pay the registration fee before the day of the conference (free of charge for invited speakers).
 We recommend paying as early as possible to ensure smooth log-in to the conference platform.
 - Please also see [Other Notes](regist_information#other-notes).